The Four County Fire: Farmers in northwest Kansas lose livestock due to wildfires

-Northwest Kan.
-(KSNW) – Ranchers across Brooks County, Ellis County, Osborne County, and Russell County lost hundreds of cattle overnight in what is being called the “Four County Fire.”
+RUSSELL COUNTY, Kan.
+(KSNW) – Ranchers across Rooks County, Ellis County, Osborne County, and Russell County lost hundreds of cattle in what is being called the “Four County Fire.”

 On Wednesday, Kansas was impacted by a major severe weather event that included dangerous winds, tornadoes, hail, and wildfires.
 Northwest Kansas, in particular, was strongly affected by a major wildfire that has been named the “Four County Fire.”
 It burned across nearly 400,000 acres, burning equipment, houses, buildings and killing hundreds of cattle in the process.

-The Russell County Sheriff says the community is still gathering the details of what has been lost but says that roughly 10 houses and buildings were burned in the fire.
-Three people, including a firefighter, were hospitalized overnight.
+The Russell County sheriff says the community is still gathering the details of what has been lost but says that roughly 10 houses and buildings were burned in the fire.
+Three people, including a firefighter, were hospitalized.

 “It’s devastating for these people.
 These people have worked their entire lives building these places.
 Last night, a lot of them lost what they’ve worked for, for a long time,” said Russell County Sherrif Fred Whitman.